nitred/nr-wg-mtu-finder/README.md

     ```
 * Install the project
     ```bash
-    # Use your environment manager of choice like virtualenv or conda to pre-create an environment
+    # Use your environment manager of choice like virtualenv or conda or poetry to pre-create an environment
-    # This package has the following dependencies: pandas, matplotlib, pydantic, requests, flask
-    pip install git+https://github.com/nitred/nr-wg-mtu-finder.git --upgrade
+    pip install nr-wg-mtu-finder==0.2.0
     ```

 # Usage